ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       _on_select(self, module_id, **kwargs)
       ```

-  4. Work Views containing or consisting of a RTKTreeView shall have the
+  4. Work Views containing or consisting of a RAMSTKTreeView shall have the
 following private methods:

       ```